 After receiving generous monetary gifts from family and friends for your wedding, you’ve decided to buy your first home.
-This should be a piece of cake, you and your new spouse agree, because you believe you have just enough for a hefty down payment and can afford monthly mortgage payments.
-With a sizable amount, you must not squander your newfound cache of cash, so read about mistakes first-time home buyers should avoid before buying your dream home.
+This should be a piece of cake, you and your new spouse agree because you believe you have just enough for a hefty down payment and can afford monthly mortgage payments.
+With a sizable amount, you must not squander your newfound cache of cash, so read about mistakes first-time homebuyers should avoid before buying your dream home.

 Ignoring Your Budget

-Before embarking on house hunting, carefully calculate your budget, tucking in the purchase of house with the rest of the expenses.
-If you don’t use a budget, create one, adding home expenses like a down payment, mortgage payments, real estate fees, home maintenance and all sorts of hidden costs associated with purchasing a home like moving company services.
+Before embarking on house hunting, carefully calculate your budget, tucking in the purchase of a house with the rest of the expenses.
+If you don’t use a budget, create one, adding home expenses like a down payment, mortgage payments, real estate fees, home maintenance, and all sorts of hidden costs associated with purchasing a home like moving company services.
 Start saving money, so you have a nice nest egg to tap for the purchase and unexpected emergencies.

 Avoiding Credit Checks

 Who’s afraid of a credit check?
 Even if possible infractions appear listed on yours, it’s better to know and remedy or remove them instead of getting your loan application rejected and losing a great home.
 In case your financial circumstances change, Bankrate recommends allowing “wiggle room” in between what you’re qualified for and what you can comfortably afford with leftovers.
 Figuring out your credit score also gives you an idea of how good a loan you’ll get.

 Not Prequalifying For Loans or Investigating Different Loan Options